civicrm/org.civicrm.flexmailer/README.md

 There are several advantages of Symfony's event system -- for example, it supports type-hinting, better in-source documentation, better object-oriented modeling, and better refactoring.
 However, that's not why FlexMailer uses it.
-Two characteristics are particularly relevant to FlexMailer -- when you want to have multiple parties influencing an event, the EventDispatcher allows you to both (a) set priorities among them and (b) allow one listener to veto other listeners.
+Firstly, Symfony allows you to have multiple listeners in the same module.
+Secondly, when you have multiple parties influencing an event, the EventDispatcher allows you to both (a) set priorities among them and (b) allow one listener to veto other listeners.

 Some of these characteristics are also available in CMS event systems, but not consistently so.
 The challenge of `CRM_Utils_Hook` is that it must